kharchenkolab/conos/vignettes/walkthrough.md

     ##  $ MantonCB1_HiSeq_1:Formal class 'dgCMatrix' [package "Matrix"] with 6 slots
     ##  $ MantonCB2_HiSeq_1:Formal class 'dgCMatrix' [package "Matrix"] with 6 slots

-Before we continue it is very important to make sure that cells in our panel are uniquely named.
+Before we continue, it is very important to make sure that cells in our panel are uniquely named.
 No two cells (even in different samples) should be named identically.
-In this case the cells have been prefixed by sample id, so there will not be any collisions.
-However in most cases you will have to prefix the cells before continuing.
+In this case, the cells have been prefixed by sample id, so there will not be any collisions.
+However, in most cases you will have to prefix the cells before continuing.

 ``` r